-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 - they are discharging their fiduciary duties to the company.

-The Cayman company's memorandum and articles of association should also be checked to ensure that they do not contain any objects or other provisions which restrict or prohibit break fees.
-The terms of any break fees will be deal specific and will depend on the relative strength of the parties' negotiating positions; they are typically negotiated by onshore deal counsel.
+The Cayman Islands company's memorandum and articles of association should also be checked to ensure that they do not contain any objects or other provisions which restrict or prohibit break fees.

 2.3 What are the most commonly used methods of financing transactions in your jurisdiction (debt/equity)?

 We see a mixture of cash reserves, debt and equity used to finance transactions in the Cayman Islands.
+In recent years, special purpose acquisition companies (SPACs) have re-emerged as an alternative fund-raising tool, with the SPAC's trust fund (sometimes alongside a concurrent private investment in public equity (PIPE)) used to finance the business combination transaction and bring cash to the balance sheet of the combined business.

 2.4 Which advisers and stakeholders should be involved in the initial preparatory stage of a transaction?

-The common advisers and stakeholders involved at the initial preparatory stage of transactions include financial advisers, PR advisers, accountants and lawyers.
-We also see in going-private transactions that target board members sometimes engage their own independent advisers at an early stage.
+The common advisers and stakeholders involved at the initial preparatory stage of transactions include senior executives, financial advisers, PR advisers, accountants and lawyers.
+On take-privates involving founder/management shareholders and other conflict transactions, a special committee of disinterested directors is often formed by the target's board to lead the negotiations and approve (or reject) the transaction.
+It is common for special committees to engage their own independent advisers at an early stage.

 2.5 Can the target in a private M&A transaction pay adviser costs or is this limited by rules against financial assistance or similar?